Home

 2022-05-18 05:33:17

-#Suspect #recognized #Dallas #salon #shooting #FBI #opens #hate #crime #investigation
+#Suspect #recognized #Dallas #salon #capturing #FBI #opens #hate #crime #investigation

-The incident could also be linked to shootings at Asian-run businesses, police stated.
+The incident may be linked to shootings at Asian-run companies, police said.

 17 Could 2022, 21:08